ionos-cloud/ionosctl/docs/subcommands/nic-create.md

   -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) --firewall-active        Activate or deactivate the Firewall (default true) --firewall-type string   The type of Firewall Rules that will be allowed on the NIC (default "INGRESS") -f, --force                  Force command to execute without user input -h, --help                   help for create
+      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) --firewall-active        Activate or deactivate the Firewall
+      --firewall-type string   The type of Firewall Rules that will be allowed on the NIC (default "INGRESS") -f, --force                  Force command to execute without user input -h, --help                   help for create